Helping babies get started on the right foot

 The Newborn Screening (NBS) Program screens infants born in Wisconsin for 47 disorders, hearing loss, and critical congenital heart disease (CCHD).

-The Wisconsin Department of Health Services (DHS) has added, by emergency rule, screening for Carnitine Palmitoyltransferase 1A deficiency (CPT1A) and Spinal Muscular Atrophy (SMA) to the Wisconsin Newborn Screening Program’s panel of conditions.
-This rule will go into effect once it is published in the Wisconsin State Journal, which is expected to occur on October 15, 2019.
-Every infant born in a hospital is required to have CPT1A and SMA screening prior to discharge.Babies born out of hospital are also required to be screened.
+The Wisconsin Department of Health Services (DHS) has added, by emergency rule, screening for Pompe disease to the Wisconsin Newborn Screening Program’s panel of conditions.
+This rule will go into effect once it is published in the Wisconsin State Journal, which is expected to occur on January 10, 2022.

-The WSLH has elected to use UPS for their courier of NBS specimens.
+In 2019, the WSLH elected to use UPS for their courier of NBS specimens.
 You can log into a UPS web portal (https://row.ups.com) to ship newborn screening specimens from your location to WSLH.

 - Click here to schedule a pick-up (Monday thru Saturday) using the UPS portal